gkulasik/grpc_assistant_server/README.md

 We already have great development tools for HTTP requests like curl and Postman [https://www.postman.com/] so I thought about why not use them to create and format our GRPC requests.

-This tool is best used with Postman due to its great UI and support for variables, environments, and programmability.
+This tool is intended to be used with Postman due to its great UI and support for variables, environments, and programmability.

 ### Build
 The service uses Rails 6 API and grpcurl under the hood.
 Rails was chosen due to its quick development time and ability to expand if more functionality is desired.